 The City of Santa Cruz, as the Lead Agency, has identified areas of concern based on preparation of the Initial Study and Notice of Preparation (NOP), which are included in Appendices A and B, respectively.
-In response to the NOP, letters of comment were received from one public agency (FEMA) and two individuals, which are included, along with the NOP, in Appendix B. An agency and public scoping also was held on September 9, 2013, to take public comments on the proper scope of the EIR's analyses and project alternatives.
+In response to the NOP, letters of comment were received from one public agency (FEMA) and two individuals, which are included, along with the NOP, in

+Appendix B. An agency and public scoping also was held on September 9, 2013, to take public comments on the proper scope of the EIR's analyses and project alternatives.

-Comments on the NOP and received at the scoping meeting raised the following concerns, some of which may be areas of controversy:
+Comments on the NOP and received at the scoping meeting raised the following concerns, some of which may be areas of controversy.
+No additional areas of controversy or concern were raised in the comment letters on the Draft EIR.

-- Impacts of demolition on historic resources; - Concerns about impacts to the visual character of the immediate area, including size, height, scale and mass;

-- Traffic and parking impacts;
+- Impacts of demolition on historic resources; - Concerns about impacts to the visual character of the immediate area, including size, height, scale and mass; - Traffic and parking impacts; - Hotel access: - Impacts on water supply; - Use of a Planned Development (PD) Permit for the project; - Potential construction in a floodplain; - Consistency with the City's Climate Action Plan; and - Inclusion of an alternative with building heights without a PD permit to allow additional height.

-- Hotel access;

-- Impacts on water supply;

-- Use of a Planned Development (PD) Permit for the project;

-- Potential construction in a floodplain;

-- Consistency with the City's Climate Action Plan; and

-- Inclusion of an alternative with building heights without a PD permit to allow additional height.